sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 Because of this runtime flexibility, FauxRPC historically relied on `dynamicpb`.
 It worked fine for local development mocks.
 However, the overhead of reflection-heavy parsing on large payloads or fast mock workloads created a noticeable CPU bottleneck.

 I recently switched FauxRPC to use `hyperpb` for dynamic schemas on `amd64` and `arm64` platforms, where the optimized bytecode engine is fully supported.
-The switch drastically improved parsing performance and dropped allocation overhead.
+Because `hyperpb` is strictly read-only and does not support any of the modification reflection APIs, FauxRPC uses it exclusively for reading in and parsing protobuf requests.
+Writing responses still uses standard `dynamicpb` since those messages must be modified and populated dynamically.
+Even with this hybrid model, the switch drastically improved parsing performance and dropped allocation overhead.
+If `hyperpb` adds modification support, I'll probably be one of the first to adopt it because FauxRPC is the perfect use-case for this library.

 ---